Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Many-body compilation

 In this case, the Hamiltonians do not commute with each other, which means that the construction of the propagator will include Trotter error (analyzed below),

 The propagator $\hat{P}_{\text{Heis}}$ is constructed as

-where $\hat{P}$ is the propagator generated by $H$, and $U^{e} = \bigotimes_{k \,\text{even}} \mathbb{1}_{k-1}H_{k} = U^{e \dagger}$. $H_{k}$ represents the application of a Hadamard gate on qubit $k$.
-This protocol is \begin{enumerate} \item Apply Hadamard gates on even qubits. \item Let the states evolve with analog Hamiltonian for time $\tau$. \item Apply $U_{E}$ on all qubits. \item Let the states evolve with analog Hamiltonian for the same time $\tau$. \item Apply $U_{E}$ again on all qubits. \item Let the states evolve with analog Hamiltonian for the same time $\tau$. \item Apply $U_{E}$ on all qubits. \item Apply Hadamard gates on even qubits. \end{enumerate} This sequence of quantum gates constitutes a block, which can be seen in Fig.~\ref{fig6}.
+where $\hat{P}_{A}$ is the analog propagator generated by $H_{A}$, and $U^{e} = \bigotimes_{k \,\text{even}} \mathbb{1}_{k-1}W_{k} = U^{e \dagger}$. $W_{k}$ represents the application of a Hadamard gate on qubit $k$.
+This protocol is \begin{enumerate} \item Prepare an initial product state $\otimes_{k}|\psi_{k}\rangle$. \item Apply the cyclic transformation twice with $U_{E}^{2}$, which is equivalent to $U_{E}^{\dagger}$, on all qubits. \item Apply Hadamard gates $W$ on even qubits. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{A}(\tau)$ for time $\tau$. \item Apply Hadamard gates $W$ on even qubits. \item Undo the double cyclic transformation by applying $U_{E}$ on all qubits. \item Apply the cyclic transformation with $U_{E}$ on all qubits. \item Apply Hadamard gates $W$ on even qubits. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{A}(\tau)$ for time $\tau$. \item Apply Hadamard gates $W$ on even qubits. \item Undo the cyclic transformation with $U_{E}^{\dagger}$ on all qubits. \item Apply Hadamard gates $W$ on even qubits. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{A}(\tau)$ for time $\tau$. \item Apply Hadamard gates $W$ on even qubits. \end{enumerate} This sequence of quantum gates constitutes a block, which can be seen in Fig.~\ref{fig6}.
 To evolve with Hamiltonian $H_{\text{Heis}}$ for a total time $T$, one must re-apply the block $M=T/\tau$ times.